 CON: After dark, at border crossings and in otherwise questionable situations, it is always better to be accompanied by another person.
 You are less likely to be singled out as a crime victim if someone else is present, especially if you are a woman.
 On a train or bus, one of you can sleep while the other keeps an eye on your luggage, and when you’re accosted by street hawkers, you can both work to diffuse the situation and move on.

 8 – A Piece of Home

 PRO: If you’re hoping to escape into oblivion, traveling with another person might remind you too much of home—especially if your partner insists on comparing everything (the food, the climate, the people, the smells) to something familiar.
 In fact, you may become the person your partner relies on for a piece of home.
-In our global world, it is simple to take a couple comfort items with you and stay in touch through e-mail—a piece of home isn’t far away if you want it.
+In our global world, it is simple to take a couple comfort items with you and stay in touch through a variety of ways — in this present period of time and technology, a piece of home isn’t far away if you want it.